-The joint university-industry research partnership constituted part of the world-first utilisations of the Digital Displacement® technology with other major transport industry partners.
+The joint university-industry research partnership constituted part of the world-first uses of Digital Displacement® technology with other major transport industry partners.
 This innovation in engineering has successfully been used in hybrid buses, diesel rail cars and rail passenger carriages enabling significant fuel and emissions savings.

 In 2018, together with partner Robbie Fluid Engineering, Danfoss secured £11m from APC towards the company’s £22m Digital Displacement programme, aimed at radically reducing energy consumption in off-road machines.

-Brian Kennedy, director of operations from Danfoss Scotland, said:
+Brian Kennedy, Director of Operations at Danfoss Scotland, said:

 “Scotland is the natural home for this facility.
 Digital Displacement is a Scottish invention and brings with it a skilled and growing workforce which we aim to increase further in the years ahead.”